-Figure 2: ROC plots from MSstats, msqrob and Proteus for large-scale mix dataset analyzed with quantms.
+Figure 2: ROC plots from MSstats, msqrob2 and Proteus for large-scale mix dataset analyzed with quantms.
 The figure highlights the sensitivity and specificity of the tools in classifying proteins with significant fold changes under different normalization settings.
 The underlying protein quantities have been generated starting from the peptide intensity table output of quantms.

 In addition to the previous two gold standard datasets, we analyzed the toxicology dataset where no ratio is known between samples and no spike proteins have been used.
 Interestingly, in the original manuscript (33) the authors did not use any package for normalization, missing value imputation or DE analysis.
 Supplementary Figure 6 shows the CVs for all replicates of the toxicology dataset.
-For all normalization methods, MSstats shows lower CV values than Proteus; and the values for both tools are quite high compared with the previous analysis large-scale mix dataset (Proteus: %, MSstats: % in the large-scale mix dataset; Proteus: %, MSstats: % in the toxicology dataset).
+For all normalization methods, MSstats shows lower CV values than Proteus; and the values for both tools are quite high compared with the previous analysis large-scale mix dataset (Proteus: 19.3%, MSstats: 15.0% in the large-scale mix dataset; Proteus: 28.0%, MSstats: 16.7%, msqrob2: 13.7% in the toxicology dataset).
+For msqrob2, the performance of this tool in the toxicology dataset (average of 17.6%) is not as good as that in the large-scale mix dataset (average of 13.7%).
 With a deeper look into the datasets, the large-scale mix dataset, and the toxicology dataset result from quantms we observed a significant variation in the number of missed cleavages and missing values (Figure 3).
 The quantms quality control heatmaps reports of both datasets (Supplementary Figure 7 A-B) show this variation at the level of the MS run file.
 This may be the reason why we observed major differences when analyzing the number of DE proteins at different FDR thresholds for different normalization methods (Supplementary Figure 8) and a little agreement among tools for the final DE proteins (Supplementary Figure 9).
+However, MSstats and msqrob2 returned same differentially expressed proteins (147 DEP) at 5% p-value.
 Intriguingly, Proteus shared less than 20% in all normalization cases with the original author’s results while MSstats and the manuscript results shared around ~40% of the reported proteins.
-While MSstats performs relatively better for the toxicology datasetin the UPS spiked dataset).
+While MSstats and msqrob2 performs relatively better for the toxicology dataset, but the former performs better in the UPS spiked dataset).
 We included these contradictory results to show that data quality may introduce more differences and variability in the results than the tool used to perform the DE analysis.

 Figure 3: Distribution of metrics including contaminants, peptide intensity, charge, missed cleavages, identification rate over retention time, MS2 Oversampling and Peptide missing values for projects the large-scale mix dataset and toxicology dataset analyzed with quantms.
 The normalized metric value (y-axis) is the normalized value for each specific metric between 0 and 1.